BS in Aviation

 Program Learning Outcomes

-- Apply science, math, and management principles to solve problems in aviation.
+- Apply current knowledge and adapt to emerging applications in aviation.

-- Describe the theory of aircraft design, performance, operating characteristics, and maintenance.
+- Demonstrate an understanding of aircraft design, performance, operating characteristics, and maintenance as it relates to the student’s career goals.

-- Analyze and explain the role and regulations regarding aviation safety and human operations.
+- Analyze and explain the role and regulations regarding aviation safety and human factors.

-- Describe the legal and labor issues in national and international aviation.
+- Describe the legal and labor issues in national and international aviation operations.

 - Describe meteorology and environmental issues as they relate to aviation.